 Mission Valley Bank is an active lender to small businesses throughout Southern California, granting over \$39 million in small business loans during 2019.
 In addition to its branches, the Bank currently has one loan production office outside of its assessment area which will add the ability of the Bank to meet the needs of small businesses in that area.
-As such, the amount of lending inside our assessment area represents adequate penetration.
+As such, the amount of lending inside our assessment area, as opposed to outside our assessment area represents adequate penetration.